resource-watch/slate/source/includes/api/_metadata.md

 400            | `<field>`: `<field>` can not be empty | Your are missing a required field value.
 400            | `<field>`: empty or invalid `<field>` | The provided value for `<field>` is invalid.
 401            | Unauthorized   | You are not authenticated.
-403            | Forbidden      | You are trying to create a metadata for an `application` value that is not associated with your user account.
+403            | Forbidden      | You are trying to create metadata for an `application` value that is not associated with your user account.

 ## Updating metadata